antoninmasek/laravel-route-directory-macro/README.md

 );
 ```

-Then all routes would be `/admin/...`
+Then all routes would have `admin/` prefix

 ### Name